influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 |  4-6 cores |  8-32 GB| 500-1000 |         < 250,000 |              < 25 |    < 1,000,000 |
 |   8+ cores |   32+ GB|    1000+|          > 250,000 |              > 25 |    > 1,000,000 |

-* Guidelines are provided for moderate queries.
-Queries vary widely in their impact on the system.
+* **Queries per second refers to moderate queries.** Queries vary widely in their impact on the system.
 For simple or complex queries, we recommend testing and adjusting the suggested requirements as needed.
 See [query guidelines](#query-guidelines) for detail.

 ## Cluster guidelines